briansunter/graph/site/src/content/logseq/omnivore-logseq-guide.md

 They provide nice filtering based on "labels" for you to organize your links.
 If you like logseq you'll probably like organizing your links with tags and queries.

 They provide a hosted solution, but it is [open source so you can run it yourself](https://github.com/omnivore-app/omnivore) if you want to.
 Logseq is also open source.
-You can k that you can use both of these apps for free, forever, no matter what happens to these companies.
+You can know that you can use both of these apps for free, forever, no matter what happens to these companies.
 I save a lot of links, so it would be nice to just never have to migrate or get locked behind a paywall ever for basic link saving and highlighting.

 They have a nice, simple GraphQL library which you can build apps on top of like the [omnivore logeseq plugin](https://github.com/omnivore-app/logseq-omnivore) or [bulk import/export tools](https://github.com/davidohlin/instapaper-to-omnivore-import)